openmultiplayer/web/docs/scripting/resources/bullethittypes.md

 :::info

-To be used with [OnPlayerWeaponShot](../callbacks/OnPlayerWeaponShot).
+This page contains all of the bullet hit types which are used by [OnPlayerWeaponShot](../callbacks/OnPlayerWeaponShot).

 :::